KASSIA MUSIC

 Susanna Mendlow

-Hi!
-I'm Susanna.
-I was born to a family of music-lovers and sang my way through childhood.
-I discovered cello at the age of 6 and have been attached to it since.
-I love to play and sing in a wide variety of styles, including classical, folk, contemporary, and improvisation, and my unconventional musical interests have ushered me through the United States, Canada, and across Europe.
-In 2011 I ventured to Central Asia as a member of Moyindau - a quartet that integrated experimental jazz, free improvisation, modern classical, and ethnic folk music.
-During my travels I broke bread with semi-nomadic Kyrgz tribes in the Pamir Mountains, danced the night away with children of an orphanage in Shymkent, and improvised with a Tajik didgeridoo player in Almaty.
-Upon returning to the States, I pursued my DMA at SUNY Stony Brook, where I further nurtured my eclectic musical tastes, presenting a lecture-recital on the technique and artform of singing while playing the cello.
-In 2015 I moved to DC, where I teach and free-lance to my heart's content!
+Susanna was born to a family of music-lovers and sang her way through childhood.
+She discovered cello at the age of 6 and has been attached to it since.
+She plays in a wide variety of styles, including classical, world music, contemporary, and improvisation.
+Her unconventional musical interests have ushered her through the United States, Canada, Central & South America, and Europe.
+In 2011 she ventured to Central Asia as a member of Moyindau - a quartet that integrated experimental jazz, free improvisation, modern classical, and ethnic folk music.
+During her travels she broke bread with semi-nomadic Kyrgz tribes in the Pamir Mountains, danced the night away with children at a summer camp in Shymkent, and improvised with a Tajik didgeridoo player in Almaty.
+Upon returning to the States, Susanna pursued her DMA at SUNY Stony Brook, where she further nurtured her eclectic musical tastes, presenting a lecture-recital on the technique and art-form of singing while playing the cello.

 Picture

-© 2019 Kassia Music.
-All Rights Reserved. / Photo credit: Jeff Thatcher Photography
+© 2025 Kassia Music.
+All Rights Reserved. / Photo credits: Hey Next Paige

 • Home